Bachelor of Science in Education with Major in Middle Level Education

 IV.
 Subject Matter Areas of Concentration: English, Mathematics, Science, and Social Studies.

 In order to be considered a highly qualified teacher at the Middle Level, candidates must take coursework in two content areas in addition to the Middle Level major program of study.
-This program must be planned carefully between the student and the middle school advisor to ensure that the requirements for teaching in the subject areas have been met.
+This program must be planned carefully between the student and the academic advisor to ensure that the requirements for teaching in the subject areas have been met.
 Content areas include English language arts, mathematics, science, and social studies education.

 *These requirements may be impacted by changes at the federal and state level.